tedszy/platonic/README.md

 There are 15 of them!

 ## Cube
-It's much the same for the cube, except that the rotational symmetry group is more complcated, having 24 elements:
+It's much the same for the cube, except that the rotational symmetry group is more compilcated, having 24 elements:

 ```common-lisp
 PLATONIC> *cube-group*